CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 * Understand to save before using sapling
 * Learn how to prevent blender ‘crashing’ when using sapling.

+# Using Sapling To Make A Basic Tree
+* Look at the tree presets.
+* See how to add leaves to your tree in sapling.
+* Learn where leaves are placed on the tree.
+* How to get it looking more like a tree at the base.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...